pluginlab-ai/openapi/README.md

 ## Transform spec to another format

-This package provides to utilities `toJson` and `toYaml` to convert a parsed spec to respectively stringified JSON or YAML.
+This package provides two utilities `toJson` and `toYaml` to convert a parsed spec to respectively stringified JSON or YAML.

 ```typescript
 import { toYaml, toJson, parseFromString } from '@pluginlab/openapi'